T3X3K/moodleScraper/README.md

 After a while, your password may expire.
 This program does not yet know when this happens.
 It would be important in future updates to understand when this occurs, and possibily to allow you to update it from command line prompt.

+### safari and mozzila-driver
+I guess not everybody uses chrome, and thus some people would prefer if there was the option to have another driver instead of the chromedriver

 ## Issues
 ### Type of files